 - The Hospital has a system with video intercom for after hours entry and exit. - Night staff are aware of the hospital security system and how to use it.
-If you are doing night duty you will be oriented to night time security - We have a number of CCT monitors: at the front door, downstairs near the lift, rooms 4, 5, 6, 10, 12 and 13
+If you are doing night duty you will be oriented to night time security. - We have a number of CCTV monitors, including but not limited to: at the front door, downstairs near the lift, rooms 4, 5, 6, 10, 12 and 13.